FidoID – The Trusted Pet Microchip Registry

 About FidoID

-At FidoID, we’re dedicated to helping pet owners protect their companions through reliable microchip registration and support services.
-With microchipping now compulsory for cats in England since 2024, our mission is to make the process simple, secure, and accessible for every owner.
-From microchip lookups to transferring keepership and updating details, our services give you peace of mind knowing your pet can always be identified and reunited with you.
+At FidoID, we’re dedicated to helping pet keepers protect their companions through reliable microchip registration and support services.
+With microchipping now compulsory for cats in England since 2024, our mission is to make the process simple, secure, and accessible for every keeper.
+From microchip lookups to transferring keepership and updating details, our services give you peace of mind knowing that a correctly registered microchip, with up-to-date and correct contact details stored on FidoID, they have a much better chance of being reunited with you.

-We’ve been supporting vets and pet owners since 2004, operating trusted pet microchip registries across the UK and Ireland.
-Our team of veterinary and technology experts ensure every registration meets the highest standards, whether for dogs, cats, or other pets.
-Backed by years of experience and thousands of happy reunions, FidoID is here to make sure your pet is never truly lost.
+We’ve been supporting vets and pets keepers with our team of veterinary and technology experts ensuring every registration meets the highest standards, whether for dogs, cats, or other pets, the FidoID team is here to make sure your pet is never truly lost.

 Frequently Asked Questions